cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The ubiquity of the Internet makes it an ideal platform for measurement of large-scale phenomena, whether public health trends or the behavior of computer systems at scale.
-There is some overlap, however, between information that is valuable to measure and information that users consider private.
+There is substantial overlap, however, between information that is valuable to measure and information that users consider private.

 For example, consider an application that provides health information to users.
 The operator of an application might want to know which parts of their application are used most often, as a way to guide future development of the application.
-A particular user's pattern of usage, though, could reveal sensitive things about them.
+Specific users' patterns of usage, though, could reveal sensitive things about them, such as which users are researching a given health condition.

 In many situations, the measurement collector is only interested in aggregate statistics, e.g., which portions of an application are most used or what